-Ambulances will be situated within the service area so that 80% of the population in the service area can be responded to within a response time of 4 minutes or less.
-This may be waived if a QRT dispatched with the ambulance can arrive within 4 minutes of dispatch.
+Ambulances will be situated within the service area so that 80% of the population in the service area can be responded to within a response time of 7 minutes or less.

 - (2) Staffing - a.
-Sufficient staff will be maintained, either on duty at the ambulance location or on call, to permit standard B-1 to be met. - b.
-Secondary (backup) ambulances will be manned and in service in the service area within 15 minutes of request. - (3) Percent Immediate Availability - a.
+Sufficient staff will be maintained, either on duty at the ambulance location or on call, to permit standard 7.2.2(1) to be met. - b.
+Secondary (backup) ambulances will be manned and in service in the service area within 15 minutes of request.

+- (3) Percent Immediate Availability - a.
 ASAs served by one or two ambulances will have an ambulance immediately available for response in and for that ASA 90% of the time. - b.
 ASAs served by three or more ambulances will have an ambulance immediately available for response in and for that ASA 95% of the time.

-Business Practice Standards
+7.2.3 Business Practice Standards

 - (1) Management Structure

 - a.
-An organizational chart will be maintained that accurately reflects the service's organizational structure, including lines of administration authority and operational supervision, and training officer.
+An organization chart will be maintained that accurately reflects the service's organization structure, including lines of administration authority and operational supervision, and training officer.

 - b.
-Job descriptions will be maintained for the positions (as appropriate) of First Responder, EMT 1, EMT 2, EMT 2D, EMT 3, EMT4, manager/supervisor/administrator that provide the following minimum information:
+Job descriptions will be maintained for the positions (as appropriate) of First Responder, EMTs manager/supervisor/administrator that provide the following minimum information:

 - 1) Job Title

 - 2) Salary

-- Benefits
+- 3) Benefits

 - 4) Work Schedule

 - 5) Immediate Supervisor and Title

 - 6) General Statement of Duties

 - 7) Supervision Received

 - 8) Supervision Exercised

 - 9) Typical Examples of Work

 - 10) Desirable Qualifications for Employment

 - a) Knowledge

 - b) Skills

 - c) Experience

 - 11) Experience Required

 - 12) Training Required

 - (2) Vehicle and Equipment Maintenance

 - a.
-A vehicle maintemance schedule will be maintained.
+A vehicle maintenance schedule will be maintained.

 - b.
 Vehicle inventory check lists signed and dated by the person making the inventory will be regularly maintained.

+- c.
+Inspection, maintenance, and replacement schedules will be maintained for equipment carried on ambulances.

+- (3) Insurance Coverage To Meet or Exceed the Following:

+- a.
+Personal Liability and Property Damage

+- 1) \$200,000/person

+- 2) \$500,000/accident

+- 3) \$50,000 property damage